-One thing I should mention is the vast acreage of coconut palms.
-If you have never inspected a coconut palm or a coconut close up, I recommend stopping by the side of the road somewhere and looking at them.
+Speaking of coconuts – if you have never inspected a coconut palm or a coconut close up, I recommend stopping by the side of the road somewhere and taking a closer look.
 I have never seen so many coconut palms in my life.
-The drive between Cuyutlan and Paraiso to Manzanillo goes through nothing but these palm trees.
+The drive between Cuyutlan and Paraiso to Manzanillo passes through nothing but these palm trees.